gusainDeekshu/alterAssignment/README.md

 Challenge: Ensuring secure OAuth 2.0 authentication.

-Solution: Used Passport.js with Google Strategy and session management for user authentication.
+Solution: Used jwt with Google Strategy and session management for user authentication.

 2. Tracking Clicks Efficiently